Jeremy Isaacs

 Sir Jeremy Israel Isaacs (born 28 September 1932) is a Scottish television producer and executive, and an opera manager.

 Following a career at Granada Television, the BBC and Thames Television, Isaacs was the founding chief executive of Channel 4 in 1982, serving in the role until 1987.
 He won the BAFTA Fellowship in 1985, the British Film Institute Fellowship in 1986, and the International Emmy Directorate Award in 1987.
 He was also the General Director of the Royal Opera House from 1987 to 1996.
 A recipient of many British Academy Television Awards and International Emmy Awards, Isaacs was knighted in the 1996 Birthday Honours "for services to Broadcasting and to the Arts."

 Early life

-Isaacs was born in Glasgow from what were described as "Scottish Jewish roots".
+Isaacs was born in Glasgow from what were described as "Scottish Jewish roots" of Lithuanian-Jewish origins.
 He grew up in Hillhead, the son of a jeweller and a GP, and is a cousin to virologist Alick Isaacs.
 He was educated at the independent Glasgow Academy and Merton College, Oxford, where he read Classics.
 Whilst at Oxford he served as President of the Oxford Union.
 He also served in the Royal Scots Fusiliers.